Soviet war crimes: 1944–1945

 The attitude of Soviet servicemen towards ethnic Poles was better than their attitude towards the Germans, but it was not entirely better.
 The scale of rape of Polish women in 1945 led to a pandemic of sexually transmitted diseases.
 Although the total number of victims remains a matter of guessing, the Polish state archives and statistics of the Ministry of Health indicate that it might have exceeded 100,000.
 In Kraków, the Soviet entry into the city was accompanied by mass rapes of Polish women and girls, as well as the plunder of private property by Red Army soldiers.
 This behavior reached such a scale that even Polish Communists installed by the Soviet Union composed a letter of protest to Joseph Stalin himself, while church Masses were held in expectation of a Soviet withdrawal.

 The Red Army was also involved in mass-scale looting in liberated territories.

-Finland
+Finland and Ingria

 Between 1941 and 1944, Soviet partisan units conducted raids deep inside Finnish territory, attacking villages and other civilian targets.
 In November 2006, photographs showing Soviet atrocities were declassified by the Finnish authorities.
 These include images of slain women and children.
 The partisans usually executed their military and civilian prisoners after a minor interrogation.

 Around 3,500 Finnish prisoners of war, of whom five were women, were captured by the Red Army.
 Their mortality rate is estimated to have been about 40 percent.
 The most common causes of death were hunger, cold and oppressive transportation.

+Deportation of the Ingrian Finns

+By 1939 the Ingrian Finnish population had decreased to about 50,000, which was about 43% of 1928 population figures, and the Ingrian Finn national district was abolished., Following the German invasion of the Soviet Union and the beginning of the Leningrad Blockade, in early 1942 all 20,000 Ingrian Finns remaining in Soviet-controlled territory were deported to Siberia.
+Most of the Ingrian Finns together with Votes and Izhorians living in German-occupied territory were evacuated to Finland in 1943–1944.
+Finland was forced to return the evacuees per the Moscow Armistice.
+Soviet authorities did not allow the 55,733 people who had been handed over to settle back in Ingria, and instead deported them to central regions of Russia.
+The main regions of Ingrian Finns forced settlement were the interior areas of Siberia, Central Russia, and Tajikistan.